 With all these fun things to do in Cartagena with kids, it’s no wonder this Colombian city is such a popular family-friendly destination!
 Located in the north of the country, this colonial-era city is famous for its fascinating culture, preserved architecture, and amazing attractions.
 Between learning more about Cartagena’s history, eating delicious food, and seeing wildlife, there’s plenty around town to keep kids enthralled.
 Explore the Old City, visit a museum, or take a weekend trip to Santa Marta to see more of Colombia.
-Your stay will put you near some of the coolest things to do in Cartagena with kids!
-If you have this Central American city on your family’s bucket list, look no further for help in planning your itinerary.
 We’ve rounded up parent-approved suggestions your family is sure to love.
-Keep reading for our list of 17 Amazing Things To Do In Cartagena With Kids!
+Keep reading for our list of 20 Amazing Things To Do In Cartagena With Kids!

 Stroll Around the Old City